wilmol/copybara-action/README.md

 # copybara-action

-Runs [Copybara](https://github.com/google/copybara) in GitHub Actions
+Runs [Copybara](https://github.com/google/copybara) in GitHub Actions.
+Copybara transforms and moves code between repositories.

 ## Usage
 Specify `wilmol/copybara-action@v1` as a `step` in your `workflow.yml` file, for example: